-What’s in a business name?
-Oh… a lot.
+What’s in a good business name?
+Oh…a lot.
 For starters, your business name is the first thing potential clients learn about you.

 A business name also shapes your business and affects how people view it.
 Moreover, your business name provides the overall brand feeling that evokes customers to stop and listen, buy your products and services, and even recommend your business to others.